zoerjhung/fft_window/README.md

 # fft_window
 **Author: Ruei-Jyun Hung**

 This repository includes the code for the `fft_window.m` Matlab function.
+This function is intended to add a moving window while using fft.